-This Southern Potato Salad is the best traditional, creamy version with hard-boiled eggs, mayonnaise, pickle relish and a dash of mustard.
-It’s a must-have recipe for any celebration or barbecue.
+This Southern Potato Salad is the best creamy version made with simple ingredients.
+Tender potatoes, hard-boiled eggs, mayonnaise, sweet relish and a dash of mustard come together perfectly in must-have recipe for any celebration or barbecue.

 You know those recipes you call your mom for.
-This is one of those recipes.
-I grew up (in Eastern NC) on my grandmother’s old-fashioned Potato Salad and for the longest time never had a true “recipe”.
+This potato salad recipe is one of those recipes.
+I grew up (in Eastern NC) on my grandmother’s old-fashioned Potato Salad and she never had an “exact recipe”.
 She just tossed in the ingredients and did the taste test.

 WANT TO SAVE THIS RECIPE?

 Enter your email below and we’ll send the recipe straight to your inbox! (plus more new recipes sent weekly!)

 Thank goodness I finally learned that making this classic potato salad is much easier than I thought.
 I was so nervous the first time for some reason.